About Pancreatic Cancer

 The most likely patient to be diagnosed with pancreatic cancer would be a male in their mid-to-late 60s.

-Causes and Risk Factors of Colorectal Cancer
+Causes and Risk Factors of Pancreatic Cancer

 Like many other cancers, the exact reasons why pancreatic cancer occurs remains largely unknown.
 Despite that, there are risk factors that can alter the chances of someone developing it.
 Risk factors are:

 - Smoking – One of the most critical contributors to pancreatic cancer.
 The risk for the disease is nearly two times as high for cigarette smokers when compared to non-smokers.

 - Chronic pancreatitis – Long-term inflammation of the pancreas is linked to increased risks.

 - Diabetes – Although associations have been found, the exact reasons remain murky.